-Sub-CE6: Neural Network technologies for intra
+CE3.6: Neural Network technologies for intra

 Tool 1: Neural network intra prediction (JVET-J0014, JVET-J037 HHI)

 The basic idea of the neural network based intra predictions is to generate an intra prediction signal on a given block by processing the reference samples trough a neural network.
 This network has three hidden layers and one output layer.
 In order to reduce the number of operations, it is suggested that the neural network based intra predictors predict into the frequency domain where a lot of frequencies in the prediction signal are constrained to a constant value.
 An example of the neural network based intra predictors is described in the documents JVET-J0014 and JVET-J0037.